davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/observations.md

 Insisting on having no unorganized notes can also be shallow.
 You can force no `unorganized.md` to exist, but that only forces one level of organization.
 When will you structure second-level concepts?
 Even worse, some files can become dumping grounds for nearly unorganized notes.
 It may even be better to wait to organize (compress) your observations, at least to some extent, until you get to a point where you can compress them all at once in focused work (unless the compression is clearly not lossy i.e. no loss of generality).

+Generally speaking, unorganized content is an artifact of prioritization.
+As you work you should constantly be pushing the most promising ideas you have to the bottom of a short list of things you are working on.
+Work on these first, to make forward progress on the topic you are focused on (using all your working memory on your primary task).
+When you're done, everything less important than your primary task will be left in your wake higher in your document.
+It's not that these are less important at a global level than your primary task; they may even be more important areas to explore (you don't know).
+To have spent time on them as you encountered them, however, would prevent you from making deep forward progress on what you previously believed (with a global view) was most important and you can't say definitely that your new areas to explore are the most globally important thing to do until you return to a global view.

 +++

 ## Z-level prioritization